zebrunner/carina/docs/automation/web.md

     }
 }
 ```
-Use dependsOnMethods only if it really required by test login:
+Use dependsOnMethods only if it is really required by test login:
 ```
 public class WebSampleSingleDriver implements IAbstractTest {
     HomePage homePage = null;